If you haven’t yet given thought to what will happen to your vacation home (or other real estate) once you’re gone, please read this!

 A Limited Liability Company (LLC) can be used to both reduce your taxable estate and give your children partial ownership of the home.
 So long as you retain a majority of the ownership―at least 51%―then you can designate the rest to your kids while retaining the ability to make all of the important decisions about the property.
 LLCs are fairly flexible; they can be dissolved or updated at any time.
 They are also a good way to protect your family vacation home from falling into unintended hands.
 For instance, the LLC could include a provision that keeps any ex-spouses of your children from making any claim for the property.

-Avoid probate: Go with a trust
+Avoid probate: Set up a living trust

-- A revocable (or living) trust allows you to maintain full control of the property while designating your children as the ultimate beneficiaries.
+- A revocable trust allows you to maintain full control of the property while designating your children as the ultimate beneficiaries.
 The nature of a revocable trust allows you to make changes at any point.

 An additional benefit of most trusts is that if you owned out-of-state real estate in your name, your passing will trigger a frustrating and expensive “ancillary probate process.”
 This is a process that involves a second probate court (in addition to one taking place in the state where you died).
 Putting a family vacation property into a trust is a good strategy for avoiding this additional probate process.